Ave-Sergeev/Guelderose/README.md

 When the service starts, the following are started and begin to run:

 - `outbox_daemon`
-  This is a daemon that reads messages from the [outbox queue] and sends them to Kafka.
+  This is a daemon that reads messages from the `outbox queue` and sends them to `Kafka`.
   Work logic:
   When the service starts, an instance is started in a separate thread.
-  The daemon polls the [outbox queue] at certain intervals, and if there are messages, sends them to Kafka.
+  The daemon polls the `outbox queue` at certain intervals, and if there are messages, sends them to `Kafka`.
 - `kafka_consumer`
-  This is a consumer of messages from Kafka.
+  This is a consumer of messages from `Kafka`.
   Work logic:
   When the service starts, Consumer is launched in a separate thread.
-  Consumer connects to Kafka and starts reading messages in batches (of size N).
+  Consumer connects to `Kafka` and starts reading messages in batches (of size N).
-  All messages in the batch are pushed to the [inbox queue].
+  All messages in the batch are pushed to the `inbox queue`.
-  Then [inbox queue] is polled until all tasks from the batch are processed.
-Only then this batch is committed, and the next one is taken.
+  Then `inbox queue` is polled until all tasks from the batch are processed.
+Only then this batch committed, and the next one taken.

-At the moment, [inbox/outbox] queues are implemented as `Redis Lists`, where we write to the tail of the queue, read from the beginning.
+At the moment, `inbox`/`outbox` queues are implemented as `Redis Lists`, where we write to the tail of the queue, read from the beginning.
 In the future, it is advisable to consider `Redis Stream` or `Apache Pulsar` - this will guarantee processing (unlike `Redis Lists`).

 ### Local startup